shuhaowu/liteframework/README.rst

 v0.5.2.x.
 The PHP 5.2 framework doesn't have a model component as it's too difficult to develop for.

+Warning: The current master branch is not ready for production yet as I'm still coding away at the orm part of the framework.
+However, if you do not need the ORM, you could use the php52_support branch.
+An upgrade to the most current version when it's ready shouldn't cause an issue.

 Documentation coming soon.